HellPat/php-options/README.md

 ## Comparison with other libraries

 Other libraries have been released way earlier, are more stable and used.
-In fact I'd never think auf Enums in PHP without there existence.
+In fact I'd never think of Enums in PHP without their existence.
 Kudos to all of you.

 - https://github.com/myclabs/php-enum
 - https://www.php.net/manual/de/class.splenum.php